 - Monk.
 Surprise, surprise, here comes Wildhunt again!
 High wisdom is great, and while your Dexterity doesn’t quite keep up (unless you go Swiftstride), you’ll be in a great place for Ki powers and AC.
 Add onto that great durability and good utility with Shifting and you’re gonna be well set for the midgame!

 - Paladin.
-Beasthide and Swiftstride can both be great Paladins, depending on what you’re looking for.
+Beasthide and Swiftstride can both make great Paladins builds, depending on what you’re looking for.
 Beasthide doesn’t get Charisma, but does get really insane durability.
 Swiftstride is a good Dexterity build, and has the Charisma to make up for their slight waste of Heavy Armor.
 Either path you take, your Paladin will be crazy.

 - Ranger.
 Cool beans!
 Wildhunt is fine, so is Swiftstride.
 Rangers do tend to like their Bonus Action for melee builds, so you’ll likely want to be a ranged character.
 That’s great for Swiftstride’s Shifting feature, although Wildhunt’s is a bit less important.
 Either path you take is really, really good for Ranger.

 - Rogue.
 Swiftstride is coming in hot!
 Shifting works well for you, boosting your tankiness and your ability to evade dangerous situations.
 Admittedly, Rogues have some great reactions, and might like to use their bonus action for another chance to get Sneak attack.
 But, you really can’t go wrong with a Swiftstride Rogue.